-- 1. Inability to Meet Financial Obligations.
-Any information showing that an applicant will be unable to pay rent and other charges under the lease will be grounds for rejection, including any collection/eviction/judgment from landlord. - 2.
-Income.
-If an applicant is unable to verify income, or if household income exceeds the applicable income restrictions, the application will be denied. - 3.
-Inadequate Verification.
+1. Inability to Meet Financial Obligations.
+Any information showing that an applicant will be unable to pay rent and other charges under the lease will be grounds for rejection, including any collection/eviction/judgment from landlord.

+2. Income.
+If an applicant is unable to verify income, or if household income exceeds the applicable, affordable program(s) income restrictions, the application will be denied.

+3. Inadequate Verification.
 If staff has any doubts about the truthfulness or reliability of information received, they may request alternative methods of verification from the applicant or third parties.
 TCB will not make an offer of housing to an applicant who cannot document the ability to comply with the essential obligations of the lease.
 A determination of "insufficient or inadequate" documentation means denial of an application for admission.
 Public housing applicants who do not provide adequate, sufficient documentation of eligibility will be denied admission.
-The CHA will be notified by TCB as to what the applicant needs to do in order to provide proper documentation. - 4.
-Substance Abuse.
-Evidence of illegal use of drugs, or substance abuse that would constitute a threat to the health, safety or welfare of other residents, the Owner or the Owner's employees, TCB or TCB employees, or neighbors in the vicinity of Oakwood Shores. - 5.
+The CHA will be notified by TCB as to what the applicant needs to do in order to provide proper documentation.

+4. Substance Abuse.
+Evidence of illegal use of drugs, or substance abuse that would constitute a threat to the health, safety or welfare of other residents, the Owner or the Owner's employees, TCB or TCB employees, or neighbors in the vicinity of Oakwood Shores.

 Criminal History.
-Criminal history reported from an independent reporting agency, and other evidence of criminal behavior, as described in Section IV, above, or the household includes a member who, within five years of the final screening for admission, engaged in any violent criminal activity, drug-related criminal activity, or any other criminal activity that would adversely affect the health, safety, or right to peaceful enjoyment of Oakwood Shores by other residents, the Owner's employees, TCB's employees, or persons residing in the immediate vicinity of the Oakwood Shores.
-Examples of criminal offenses that will be considered include, but are not limited to: commission of any felony offense, disturbing the peace, drunk and disorderly conduct, threats or harassment, domestic violence, including actual or threatened violence toward members of an applicant household, assaults, destruction of property, vandalism, citations for health and sanitary code violation, possession of an unlawful weapon, criminal damage to property, arson, home invasion, and all other activities that may adversely affect the health, safety or welfare of other tenants.
+Criminal history reported from an independent reporting agency, and other evidence of criminal behavior convictions, as described in Section IV, above, or the household includes a member who, within three (3) years of the final screening for admission, engaged in any violent criminal activity, drug-related criminal activity, or any other criminal activity that would adversely affect the health, safety, or right to peaceful enjoyment of Oakwood Shores by other residents, the Owner's employees, TCB's employees, or persons residing in the immediate vicinity of the Oakwood Shores .

-Oakwood Shores Phase 2D Tenant Selection Plan Page 26

-- 6. Ineligibility.
-Public housing and LIHTC applicants will be rejected if the household does not meet the eligibility requirements for occupancy in the public housing or LIHTC units. - 7.
-Failure to Cooperate.
+5. Ineligibility.
+Public housing and LIHTC applicants will be rejected if the household does not meet the eligibility requirements for occupancy in the public housing or LIHTC units.

+6. Failure to Cooperate.
 An application will be rejected if the applicant fails to cooperate with the application and screening process, including any failure to attend pre-occupancy orientation.